Skip to content Skip to footer navigation

 Smeg's done it again with another second-rate fridge.
 To give credit where it's due, this one is slightly better than its predecessors – but not much.

-Between the sketchy temperature stability and warm patches, your food is likely to go off faster, adding extra dollars to your grocery bill
+Between the sketchy temperature stability and warm patches, your food is likely to go off faster

 The temperature is also not evenly distributed, with the top shelf section recording significantly warmer temperatures than the bottom.